-The Colorado Measures of Academic Success (CMAS): Science and Social Studies assessments were administered in elementary, middle, and high schools in spring of 2016.
-Students in grades 5, 8, and 11 took the science assessments.
-The social studies assessments was administered in grades 4 and 7 on a sampling basis to one-third of the schools.
-The administration window was April 11 - 29, 2016.
+The Colorado Measures of Academic Success (CMAS): Science and Social Studies assessments will be administered in elementary, middle, and high schools in spring of 2017.
+Students in grades 5, 8, and 11 will take the science assessments.
+The social studies assessments will be administered in grades 4 and 7 on a sampling basis to one-third of the schools.
+The administration window is April 10 - 28, 2017.

-- Spring 2016 CMAS and CoAlt Science and Social Studies Summary Data File Layout
+- Spring 2017 CMAS and CoAlt Science and Social Studies Summary Data File Layout (PDF)

 Practice testing environments, also referred to as ePATs (electronic Practice Assessment Tools), help to familiarize students with the testing environment.
 Districts are strongly encouraged to give students time to practice the tests before actual testing.
 The practice environment will help students navigate through the testing environment and learn to use the embedded supports.

 Performance Levels and Policy Claims including Cut Scores

 Each Performance Level of the CMAS Science and Social Studies assessments (PDF) has a high level policy claim associated with it.
 This policy claim gives a general idea of what is expected of a student at each level regardless of their grade level.
 The Met and Exceeded Expectations levels are on track for College and Career Readiness.

 Students taking the CMAS Science and Social Studies assessments are given an overall scale score that ranges from 300-900.
 Colorado educators set cut scores for each performance level based on the specific content that students should be able to engage with at each Performance Level.
 The elementary and middle school cut scores were then adopted by the State Board of Education in August 2014; the high school cut scores were approved in April 2016.